exasol/transformers-extension/doc/user_guide/user_guide.md

 ```

 ## Model Downloader UDF
-Before using pre-trained models, models must be downloaded and cached into the
+Before you can use pre-trained models, the models must be downloaded and cached in the
 BucketFS.
 For this, you can use the `TE_MODEL_DOWNLOADER_UDF` script as follows
 ```sql
 SELECT TE_MODEL_DOWNLOADER_UDF(